Refuelling Innovations

 Airport emissions originate not only from aircraft operations but also from ground vehicles used in handling operations.
 Hydrogen fuel cells, particularly in proton exchange membrane fuel cells (PEMFCs), offer a promising solution to reduce emissions.
 PEMFCs, widely used in automotive sectors, are gaining traction due to hydrogen’s clean nature and its ability to address limitations of battery electric vehicles like operational time and recharging.

-LH2 refuelling demonstrations in 2 airports
+GH2 HANDLING in 2 airports

 Hydrogen and fuel cells in aviation, already demonstrated, are crucial for decarbonizing air transport.
 Airport operators must anticipate challenges and impacts on operations and design as hydrogen adoption grows.